 The writing isn't super complicated or dense.
 At the same time, each narrator of the story comes across exceptionally well.
 You really get a feel for the personality, and cognitive process behind each narrator.
 It's fantastic stuff!

 One of my favourite characters in the novel is Gabriel Betteredge.
 His narrative takes up most of the novel, and for a good reason too.
-I will never hear of
+I will never hear of The Adventures of Robinson Crusoe without thinking of him.
+To find out why, read the book!

 And without further ado, here are my recommendations for readers.
 Enjoy!